[Updated September 14, 2021]

 But it is home to splendid views that include the Great Balsams, the Great Smokies, Cowees, Nantahala, Blue Ridge, Newfound, Black, and Craggy Mountains.

-As you’re getting close to Great Smoky Mountain National Park, Waterrock Trail is the last hiking spot for those heading south on the Parkway.
+As you’re getting close to Great Smoky Mountains National Park, Waterrock Trail is the last hiking spot for those heading south on the Parkway.

 READ MORE: The 10 Best North Georgia State Parks